Ramadan fanous

 Recommendations:

 • If an exam is scheduled in the late afternoon or evening, be aware that fasting students may be a bit fatigued or distracted.
-It is encouraged to allow them some additional breaks if possible.
+If a student requests to eat during an exam or requires additional breaks, it would be helpful to support those requests.

 For more information, please check out the following articles: